GENERAL MANUAL FOR STORAGE, INSTALLATION AND OPERATION

 The cells can be connected in parallel (increases capacity), in serial (increases voltage) or in serial-parallel (increases voltage and capacity).
 A lot of information is described on our technical blog, please follow the link below and you will get to the information guide on the topic of connecting cells.
 Use only the original terminal connectors supplied by GWL with the cells.

 → The proper installation of the battery connectors

 Terminal connectors from other manufacturers or various replacements (solid straps) can damage the cells due to their lower flexibility.

 Do not use other than the supplied stainless steel bolts and nuts.
 Fasteners made of other materials (galvanized, brass, copper, etc.) can damage the terminals, or you may not be able to loosen and unscrew them over time.

 Immediately before installing and tightening the terminal connectors on the terminals, carefully clean the contact surfaces with sandpaper with a grit of approx. 200.
 Oxidation of the terminals, or their blackening from the fitted rubber cover, is a natural phenomenon that is not related to the date of manufacture, does not change the properties of the cell and does not affect its lifetime.

-Tighten the bolts to a maximum force of 9 N / m for 40 and 60 Ah cells, 20 N / m for 90-200 Ah cells and 60 N / m for 300 AH cells and larger.
+Tighten the bolts carefully and firmly.
+For ALUMINUM cells with small terminals (ELERIX Brand) the force is up to 4 N/m.
+For WINSTON cells with large terminals the maximal force is: 9 N/m for 40 and 60 Ah cells, 20 N/m for 90-200 Ah cells and 60 N/m for 300 AH cells and larger.
 Check the proper tightening regularly.

 How to calculate the maximum current for a given terminal connector?